Better Call Ghaith

 How to calculate it: Subtract the number of new customers acquired during a period from the total number of customers at the end of that period, then divide by the number of customers at the start of the period.

 Why it matters: Acquiring new customers is typically 5-25x more expensive than retaining existing ones.
 Even small improvements in retention can dramatically increase profitability.
+A 5% increase in retention can increase profits by 25-95%.

 Optimization tip: Analyze the behaviors of customers who stay versus those who leave.
 Look for patterns in product usage, engagement, or support interactions that might predict churn.
+Create early warning systems to identify at-risk customers and implement retention campaigns.

 5. Net Promoter Score (NPS)

-Net Promoter Score measures customer satisfaction and loyalty by asking customers how likely they are to recommend your product or service to others.
+Net Promoter Score measures customer satisfaction and loyalty by asking customers how likely they are to recommend your product or service to others on a scale of 0-10.

 How to calculate it: Survey customers on a scale of 0-10.
 Subtract the percentage of detractors (scores 0-6) from the percentage of promoters (scores 9-10).
+Passives (scores 7-8) are not included in the calculation.

 Why it matters: NPS is a leading indicator of growth.
 Companies with high NPS scores typically grow 2.5x faster than competitors and have stronger customer retention.
+It's also strongly correlated with word-of-mouth marketing and organic growth.

 Optimization tip: Don't just track the score—analyze the qualitative feedback that accompanies it.
 This feedback often contains valuable insights for product improvements and marketing messaging.
+Follow up with both promoters and detractors to understand the specific reasons behind their scores.

 Bringing It All Together: The LTV:CAC Ratio